 Japanese streetwear has taken the world by storm.
-Whether it be through major brand collaborations, or runway shows at Paris Fashion Week, we cannot get enough of this rebellious takeover.
-However, this movement did not start in the limelight.
-On the contrary, some believe the blueprint to this streetwear started as far as the 70s and 80s.
-This is when Japanese youth was, for the first time, standing up to their elders within a strict traditional society.
+Whether it be through major brand collaborations, or runway shows at Paris Fashion Week, we can't get enough of this takeover, but where did this takeover come from?
+Some believe the blueprint started back in the 70s and 80s; this is generally when Japanese youth, for the first time, began to stand up to their elders, despite a strict traditionalist society.
 This defiant, non-conforming mindset is key to understanding Japanese streetwear.

-To understand Japanese streetwear, we need to understand the story behind the location where it all started.
 By the early 90s, a wave of young people had moved into the small neighbourhood of Urahara, situated between the districts of Harajuku and Aoyama in Shibuya, Tokyo.
-Many moved because of the cheap rent and the need for a new start, away from traditional families.
-Soon enough, a mentality of simply creating and designing was born.
-Small clothing boutiques were opening left and right, offering a new style to the Japanese youth.
-This style was heavily inspired by Western fashion, which was ahead of th curve in exploring the meanings of youth culture.
-Brands such as UNDERCOVER, WTAPS, NEIGHBORHOOD and boutiques such as NOWHERE and A Store Robot were gaining in traction and popularity.
-It did not take long for everyone in Tokyo to want a taste of that Harajuku aesthetic.
-As the clientele grew, so did the exposure, with magazines such as ASAYAN focusing on and capturing this phenomenon.
+Many moved because of the cheap rent and the need for a new start, away from their families with traditionalist values.
+Soon enough, a mentality of creating and designing was born.
+Small clothing boutiques began to open, offering a new style to Japanese youth, heavily inspired by Western fashion, which was ahead of the curve in exploring the meanings of youth culture.
+Brands such as UNDERCOVER, WTAPS, NEIGHBORHOOD, and boutiques such as NOWHERE and A Store Robot were gaining traction and popularity.
+It didn't take long for everyone in Tokyo to want a taste of that Harajuku aesthetic.
+As the clientele grew, so did the exposure, with magazines, such as ASAYAN, focusing on and capturing this phenomenon.

 “WE BELONG TO A GENERATION OF DESIGNERS WHO GREW UP ON SKATE CULTURE AND STREET CLOTHES IN THE 1990S AND 2000S, SO NATURALLY IT GETS MANIFESTED IN OUR CREATION.” – YOON AHN, CREATOR OF AMBUSH